 Depending on the capacity of the CNC system, we recommend different maintenance intervals.
 In single-shift operation we recommend at least one maintenance per year.
 In multi-shift operation, however, maintenance should be carried out every six months.
-The cleaning and cleaning of a CNC milling machine, however, can be carried out by the customer himself.
-The same applies to minor maintenance work on the CNC milling machine.
+The cleaning and cleaning, however, can be carried out by the customer himself.
+The same applies to minor maintenance work on the CNC mill.

 19. What are the service hours of our technicians for CNC milling systems?